 - With Dynamics 365 Business Central and Dynamics 365 Finance and Supply Chain Management, there are no upgrades required.
 Rather, regular and automatic updates are included and happen in the background with no extra cost or effort on your part.
 Your IT team will be happy to know that these updates will not break any existing customizations, integrations, or applications that your organization is using.
 This means that you can stay up to date with the latest innovations while keeping your ERP costs lower and predictable.
 Are you thinking of transitioning from Dynamics AX to Dynamics 365?
 Learn why this will be your last upgrade!

 - Dynamics 365 is built on Microsoft’s Dataverse, formerly called Common Data Service.
 This means that all your other Microsoft applications (like Office 365 and Power Platform) work seamlessly together.
 You can automatically share data, unify processes, and build automations and workflows across systems.
 Additionally, your users are probably already comfortable with the familiar Microsoft interface.

 - As mentioned, Microsoft guarantees at least 99.9% availability, and its investment in security and sustainability is unparalleled.

 Want to learn more about true cloud ERP solutions?

 Western Computer is committed to helping you choose and implement the right solutions and get to the cloud in the most impactful, strategic way.
-If you’d like to talk to an expert about your cloud options, or schedule a demo to see Dynamics 365 in action, contact us today.
+As a proud 2022/2023 Inner Circle Member and finalist of the 2022 Microsoft Dynamics 365 Business Central Partner of the Year, Western Computer is the expert to help you with your cloud options.
+Reach out or schedule a demo to see Dynamics 365 in action by contacting us today.

 About the AuthorMore Content by Greg Williams